 We tested lower values of $q$ for the unequal-mass system and found that the detectability decreases by a factor $\sim 2$ for $q=0.25$ and drops below $20\%$ for $q=0.1$.
-It is clear that in the planetary regime (i.e., when $q << 1$) a factor of 2 in Eqs. (\ref{eq:modCj}) and (\ref{eq:modSj}) does not apply, since the magnification pattern is no longer even remotely symmetrical \citep{DS11}.
-Fortunately, such systems produce visibly different lightcurve morphologies characterized by very spiky rather than sinusoidal features \citep[see][for some examples of lightcurves produced by low-$q$ binary lenses]{DSE11}, and so can be flagged.
+It is clear that in the planetary regime (i.e., when $q \ll 1$) a factor of 2 in Eqs. (\ref{eq:modCj}) and (\ref{eq:modSj}) does not apply, since the magnification pattern is no longer even remotely symmetrical \citep{DiStefano2012}.
+Fortunately, such systems produce visibly different light curve morphologies characterized by very spiky rather than sinusoidal features \citep[see][for some examples of light curves produced by low-$q$ binary lenses]{DSE14}, and so can be flagged.
 We are now working on ways to extend our method to such low-$q$ systems.

 \acknowledgements We would like to thank Christopher Night for significant contributions to an earlier version of this work {and the anonymous referee for constructive comments.} This work was supported in part by support from NSF AST-1211843, AST-0708924 and AST-0908878 and NASA NNX12AE39GAR-13243.01-A.